Food composition refers to 100 grams of edible matter, except for alcoholic beverages where the composition is given per 100 millilitres.

 Food Name: full food item name.
 The scientific name can be reported in brackets.

-Food Notes: containing further information for a better identification of food items, such as definitions related to food technology, synonyms, exact name of the food item included in the original table, particular meat cuts or sizes, ingredients, in case of recipe and/or of industrial formulations, etc.
+Food Notes: containing further information for a better identification of food items (e.g. definitions related to food technology, synonyms, exact name of the food item included in the original table, particular meat cuts or sizes, ingredients in case of recipe and/or packaged products, etc).

-Logo: it shows the database version.
-The blue apple refers to the 2015 update, the green apple refers to the 2008 update , while the red apple refers to the first version published (Salvini et al., 1998)
+Logo/Symbol: it shows the database version.
+The purple apple refers to the 2022 update, the blue apple to the 2015 update, the green apple to the 2008 update, while the red apple refers to the first version published (Salvini et al., 1998)

-Food components: they are subdivided into 7 groups: principal components, minerals and trace-elements, water-soluble vitamins, fat-soluble vitamins, fatty acids, aminoacids, simple carbohydrates.
+Food components: they are subdivided into 7 groups: proximates, minerals and trace-elements, water-soluble vitamins, fat-soluble vitamins, fatty acids, amino acids, sugars.

 In the tables only those components for which a value was assigned are shown.